fleschutz/Jenkins-build-farm/README.md

    - Click on **'Select plugins to install'**
    - Add these plugins: **'Build Name and Description Setter'**
    - Click **Install** and wait until the installation has finished.

-   NOTE: In case you miss something just visit: https://plugins.jenkins.io/ to discover more than 1800 plugins to extend your Jenkins installation.
-Sometimes a Jenkins restart is necessary after installing or refreshing plugins.

 7. **Create the Administrator Account**
    - Enter the username, password (twice), and the full name.